hanl00/robotics-web-app/README.md

-# Redefining a web application for the robotics foundation course
+# Redefining a Web Application for the Robotics Foundation Course

-A web app to allow students to work on the lab exercises
+A web app to allow students to work on the lab exercises.

 Here is the structure for the repository